IOAA Syllabus

 1. Extensive contents in basic astronomical concepts are required in theoretical and practical problems.

 2. Basic concepts in physics and mathematics at high school level are required in solving the problems.
-Standard solutions should not involve use of calculus and/or the use of complex numbers and/or solving differential equations.
+Standard solutions should not involve the use of complex numbers and/or solving differential equations.

 3. Astronomical software packages may be used in practical and observational problems.
 The contestants will be informed the list of software packages to be used at least 3 months in advance.
 The chosen software packages should be preferably freeware or low-cost ones enabling all countries to obtain them easily for practice purpose.
 The chosen software should preferably be available on multiple OSs (Windows / Unix / GNU-Linux / Mac).